Stiff-Arming Biden and Blaming Trump

 Don’t these people ever learn?
 Just like Barack Obama and Hillary Clinton before him, Joe Biden has coined this cycle’s “bitter clingers” remark, its “deplorables” gaffe.

-Unfortunately for Kamala Harris, though, she can’t, on the one hand, run away from her boss and, on the other hand, say the election is a referendum on the four years before the past four years.
+Unfortunately for Kamala Harris, she can’t, on the one hand, run away from her boss and, on the other hand, say the election is a referendum on the four years before the past four years.
 It doesn’t work that way.
-The American people, by and large, aren’t that stupid.
+The American people are, by and large, not that stupid.

-And the flailing around, the searching for an attack angle that’ll stick — Trump is a fascist, Trump is a Nazi, Trump is unhinged, Trump is exhausted — is telling.
+And the flailing around, the desperate search for an attack angle that’ll stick — Trump is a fascist, Trump is a Nazi, Trump is unhinged, Trump is exhausted — is telling.

 Winning campaigns know what their message is.
 Losing campaigns keep searching.
 “I’m here today with a message of hope for all Americans,” Trump said on Sunday.
 Whereas Harris last night said of her opponent, “This is someone who is unstable, obsessed with revenge, consumed with grievance, and out for unchecked power.”